jack-richards/bptf-autopricer/README.md

     CONSTRAINT listings_pkey PRIMARY KEY (name, sku, intent, steamid) );
 ```
-Make sure to specify the database name, schema, user, and other relevant details in the `config.json` file.
+Regardless of the option you choose.
+Make sure you have properly specified the database name, schema, user, and other relevant details that you are using in the `config.json` file.

 ## Configuration
 To configure the application you need to specify the values for all the fields in `config.json`.